dmhacker/metaleet/README.md

 The [metal](https://github.com/brunocodutra/metal) library is used to provide convenient containers like lists, maps, and libraries, as well as operations on those containers and integral types.

-`constexpr`-based solutions are not allowed.
+`constexpr`-based solutions are not included.
 This would defeat the purpose of using only templates to achieve compile-time solutions; people could just copy-paste their existing C++ solutions into a `constexpr` function.